Syncano/website/pages/blog/2014-09-25-reasons-use-docker/index.md

 path: '/blog/reasons-use-docker/'
 layout: post
 title: 3 Reasons to Use Docker for Your Next Project
+description: "Docker is a tool that can be used to build apps, provide standardized environments for development, testing and production, isolate dependencies, and more."
 date: 2014-09-25 11:21:29
 author: justyna
 categories: ['Docker']